 What is the payoff for continued education?

-In this opinion piece, Simon Bell, Head of School for MSPACE at The University of Melbourne, reflects on the true value of extending education and how new ways to acquire new skills are unlocking payoffs both professional and personal.
+In this opinion piece Head of School for MSPACE, Simon Bell, at the University of Melbourne, reflects on the true value of extending education and how new ways to acquire new skills are unlocking payoffs both professional and personal.

 In today’s climate of shifting macro factors, digital disruption and diversifying lifestyles, the promise of educational options that develop specific career-boosting skills rather than provide broad brush knowledge is increasingly alluring.
 Both individuals and organisations alike now recognise they must evolve and improve, or else get out of the way.

-Microcertifications, such as those offered by The University of Melbourne across a range of forward-thinking areas of specialisation, offer the learner an effective and efficient way of enhancing their future-focused skillset.
+Microcredentials, such as those offered by the University of Melbourne across a range of forward-thinking areas of specialisation, offer the learner an effective and efficient way of enhancing their future-focused skillset.
 Whilst it’s understood building upon long-form qualifications and on-the-ground experience can significantly add to a person’s professional prospects, other upsides include increased confidence, self-worth and social engagement with likeminded peers.

 Below are some prime examples of the career-boosting benefits of engaging with extra learning and how these can translate to tangible value for employees and employers.